 The Healing Place provides food, shelter, clothing, and recovery services to those seeking help for addiction to drugs and/or alcohol.
 Detox and our long-term residential recovery program are offered at no cost to the client.
 Outpatient Services accepts Kentucky Medicaid.
 There are also private pay options available.
 We want there to be as few barriers to recovery as possible.

 The primary purpose of detox is to detoxify and stabilize an individual from drugs and/or alcohol.
-The secondary purpose of detox is to prepare the client to enter into our long-term recovery program and to a life in recovery.
+The secondary purpose of detox is to prepare the client to enter into one of our programs and to a life in recovery.
 This is when the clients begin to identify a common problem and a common solution.

 Clients accepted into The Healing Place’s long-term recovery program begin the program in the Safe Haven portion of the program.
 During this 14-day period, clients feel more protected by remaining on property except for court dates and medical appointments.
 While in Safe Haven, clients attend approximately 80 classes and 12-Step meetings while they become acclimated to The Healing Place environment.
 Safe Haven clients are housed with those who have already begun the motivational phase of our program and begin bonding with others in the program.

 In the motivational phase, called Off the Streets (OTS), clients work with peers in similar circumstances to motivate one another to adopt social skills and learn core principles central to Alcoholics Anonymous and Narcotics Anonymous.
 While in OTS, our clients come to understand the concept of the physical allergy.
 Day classes are held off campus at Healing Centers, located at 4th and St. Catherine (men) and 15th and Kentucky (women).
 These classes, which use the SOBER180 curriculum, are where clients begin accepting their self-centered disease problem and its spiritual solution.
 Our clients also learn the basics of responsibility and move away from a “street” mentality.
 Along the way, they make a commitment to the solution.